USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

   list of all software-related inventions that the PD and his or her supervisor believe are contained in the work<sup>[7](#Footnote_7)</sup>.
-* For each invention, an explanation of why the PD(s) and their supervisor(s) believe that it is in the best interest of the ARL and Government to waive ARL's IP rights and place the inventions irrevocably into the public domain.
+* For each invention, an explanation of why the PD(s) and their supervisor(s) believe that it is in the best interest of ARL and Government to waive ARL's IP rights and place the inventions irrevocably into the public domain.

 If the chair (or the chair's delegate) agrees that ARL should waive any patent